This article has been externally reviewed by Sanjay Kumar, CEO of Cryobank America.

 As the IUI sample is quite small to work with, some folks have used two IUI vials at one time with Mosie.
 However, we understand that is expensive and not an option for everyone.

-Because Mosie was designed for optimal transfer, and for the vagina, it unfortunately does not fit perfectly into a frozen donor vial.
+Because Mosie was designed for comfort and for the vagina, it unfortunately does not fit perfectly into a frozen donor vial.
 So, after allowing the sample to liquify, you would immediately pour the sperm into our collection cup and then carefully absorb it into the Mosie syringe.
 You are introducing an extra step with the transfer from vial to cup, but don’t worry, it’s perfectly ok.
-In fact we’ve created a video showing exactly how it works along with lots of other things you should know about home insemination with frozen sperm, you can find it here.

 It might also help to see our standard instructions, included with every kit.